 Opera

-From the upper left corner, click the Opera button.
+In the upper left, click the Opera button.

 Click Settings.

-From the menu on the left, click Privacy & security.
+On the left side, click Privacy & security.

 Click Site Settings.